 - Availability of lower-environmental impact packing materials:

-- Boxes made from approximately 45% recycled content, certified by the Sustainable Forestry Initiative
+- Boxes made from approximately 53% recycled content, certified by the Sustainable Forestry Initiative.

-- Evaluation of vendors & suppliers considers sustainable practices and product offerings
+- In addition to compliance with our Vendor Code of Conduct, evaluation of vendors & suppliers considers sustainable practices and product offerings.

 Climate Change Awareness